PetarZerajic/E-commerce/README.md

 When you're done with the token, it's important to make a modification to display the product rating stars.

-Inside your Strapi Admin Panel navigate to Settings -> USERS AND PERMISSIONS PLUGIN and click on the `Roles` go to `Authenticated`.
+Inside your Strapi Admin Panel navigate to Settings -> USERS & PERMISSIONS PLUGIN and click on the `Roles` and go to `Authenticated`.

 In Permissions lets give the following access.